Shazwazza/Articulate/docs/configuration.md

 `CommentsDisqus.cshtml` theme partial.
 Post-level `enableComments` still controls whether a post shows comments at all.

+For an end-user overview, see the [Comments wiki page](https://github.com/Shazwazza/Articulate/wiki/Comments).

 ### Disqus

 Disqus is configured on the Articulate blog root with the existing